North Carolina vs. Northern Iowa: Odds, spread, over/under - November 22

 - North Carolina put together a 9-21-0 ATS record last year.

-- Tar Heels games went over the point total 11 out of 30 times last season.
+- Last season, the combined scoring went over the point total 11 times in Tar Heels games.

-- Northern Iowa covered 13 times in 29 chances against the spread last season.
+- Northern Iowa won 13 games against the spread last year, while failing to cover 16 times.

 North Carolina Futures Odds